PF

 Instructions

-4. 4Shortly before serving, slice the cherry tomatoes in half.
-Cut the avocado into 3/4-inch dice.
+4. 4Shortly before serving, halve the cherry tomatoes and cut the avocado into ¾-inch dice.

 Nutrition — Per Serving